Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: DISCUSSION

 \section{DISCUSSION}

-The simulated experiments presented in this paper indicate that the VA provides a recipe for identifying both the measurements and forms of stimulating current that are necessary to estimate specific parameters governing a model biological neuronal network, \textit{if} the test of estimate quality is the ability of those estimates to capture a particular functional mode of circuit activity.
-Further, VA has the potential to prune an assumed model of unnecessarily high dimensionality to a model that suffices to capture observations.
-This Section addresses important considerations and next steps for expanding a DA procedure to apply in a laboratory.
+The simulated experiments presented in this paper indicate that data assimilation provides a recipe for identifying both the measurements and forms of stimulating current that are necessary to simultaneously estimate several tens of parameters governing a model biological neuronal network, if the test of estimate quality is the ability of the estimated model to predict a particular mode of circuit activity.
+Further, DA has the potential to reduce the dimensionality of an assumed model, given the information contained in measurements.
+The procedure did encounter difficulty when the number of unknown parameters was increased by ten.
+In this Section, we shall address that difficulty, and consider the applicability of DA in a laboratory.